Jc-alt logo

 right_subtree_right = right

-# 5: pass left subtree range
+# Recurse to assign the left and right subtree range

-root.left = array_to_tree(left_subtree_left, left_subtree_right)
+root.left = preAndInArrayToTree(left_subtree_left, left_subtree_right)

-root.right = array_to_tree(right_subtree_left, right_subtree_right)
+root.right = preAndInArrayToTree(right_subtree_left, right_subtree_right)

 return root